-Garage doors opening by themselves aren’t just annoying, they also pose a security risk.
-If your garage door opens by itself, it exposes your belongings to your neighborhood and makes it so that anyone could walk into your house and steal your belongings or hurt your family.
-Garage doors opening on their own is a rarer problem homeowners will face, but it still happens.
-Here are some reasons why your garage door opens by itself.
+Garage doors opening on their own aren’t just annoying; they also pose a security risk.
+If your garage door opens spontaneously, it exposes your belongings to your neighborhood and creates the potential for anyone to enter your house, potentially stealing your belongings or causing harm to your family.
+While it’s a less common issue for homeowners to face, it still occurs.
+Here are some reasons why your garage door might be opening by itself:

 There’s An Electrical Short In The System

-Power outages and power surges can cause electrical shorts in your garage door’s transmitter system.
-This can damage the electrical circuits that operate your garage door, thus causing your garage door to open by itself.
-If this happens, have your transmitter serviced or replaced.
-You can take preventative measures against this by using a surge protector can also serve as a preventative measure.
+Power outages and surges can lead to electrical shorts in your garage door’s transmitter system.
+This can damage the electrical circuits responsible for operating your garage door, causing it to open unexpectedly.
+To address this, have your transmitter serviced or replaced.
+Using a surge protector can also serve as a preventative measure.

-Faulty wiring in your garage door opener can malfunction and cause signals to get mixed up, leading to a garage door that opens by itself.
-In some cases, replacing your garage door opener’s battery fixes this.
-In others, you’ll need to replace the battery.
-Wiring within the wall control of your garage is more difficult.
-It can loosen and get damaged from contact, thus causing your garage door to open by itself.
-Call a professional for any questions about your garage door’s wiring.
+Malfunctioning wiring in your garage door opener can result in signal mix-ups, leading to your garage door opening without prompt.
+In some cases, replacing your garage door opener’s battery may resolve the issue.
+If not, you may need to replace the wiring.
+Wiring within the wall control of your garage can also become loose or damaged from contact, leading to spontaneous door openings.
+Seek professional assistance for any concerns regarding your garage door’s wiring.

-A garage door’s limit settings tell your garage door how far up and how far down its track is open and closed.
-If the limit settings are off, this can cause your garage door to stop before it reaches the ground and to come back up.
-This can be fixed by readjusting your garage door’s limit settings.
+A garage door’s limit settings dictate how far up and down its track it should open and close.
+If these settings are misaligned, it can cause the door to halt before reaching the ground and reverse direction.
+This can typically be resolved by readjusting the limit settings.

-Like any other button, the buttons on your garage door opener can get stuck, either because of age, dirt, or because buttons just get stuck sometimes.
-If your garage door opener’s “open” button is stuck, this can be why your garage door opens by itself.
-To unstick it, clear any debris, clean the button, and make sure the wiring is in order.
-If your garage door still opens and closes on its own, the control button likely needs to be replaced.
+Like any other button, the buttons on your garage door opener can become stuck due to age, dirt, or occasional mechanical issues.
+If the “open” button on your garage door opener is stuck, it could be the reason why your garage door opens by itself.
+To address this, clear any debris, clean the button, and ensure the wiring is in proper order.
+If the issue persists, the control button may need replacement.

 This is more common with older garage door openers.
-If your garage door has an older opener and is going up by itself, see if any of your neighbors have the same one.
-Older garage door openers were made with the same transmitter, so if you and one of your neighbors have the same garage door, your garage could be opening by itself because it’s catching your neighbor’s signal.
-Talk with your neighbor and see if your garage door openers have the same code.
-If your neighbor presses the button to open their garage door, and yours responds, that is what’s happening.
+If your garage door opener is older and opens on its own, check if any of your neighbors have the same model.
+Older openers often shared the same transmitter, which could result in interference.
+If you and a neighbor have identical garage doors, it’s possible that your garage is responding to your neighbor’s signal.
+Communicate with your neighbor to verify if your garage door openers share the same code.
+If your neighbor operates their garage door and yours responds, that’s likely the cause.

 Is Your Garage Door Opening By Itself?

-If you are having trouble with your garage door opening by itself and can’t fix it, or have any other questions about or trouble with garage doors, our professionals at Advanced Door are here to help.
+If you’re experiencing issues with your garage door opening spontaneously and are unable to resolve it, or if you have any other questions or troubles concerning garage doors, our professionals at Advanced Door are here to assist you.
 Contact us at 888-377-3667 today!